 In BYOD environments, ensuring security becomes more complicated since an employee leaving the organization could still have corporate email attachments downloaded onto their personal device.
 Furthermore, if a device is lost or stolen, the corporate data on it is at risk of falling into the wrong hands.
 These challenges can be overcome by using a mobile email management tool to manage and secure enterprise mobile email.

-Using an MDM tool like Mobile Device Manager Plus for mobile email management allows IT admins to remotely preconfigure and protect enterprise email on devices across various platforms, all from a single console.
+Mobile Device Manager Plus is a comprehensive MDM tool that also has enterprise and corporate email management capabilities allowing it to function as an email management software.
+Using Mobile Device Manager Plus for mobile email management allows IT admins to remotely preconfigure and protect enterprise email on devices across various platforms, all from a single console.
 The possibility of data leaks can be minimized by enforcing secure communication protocols, applying DLP policies, and distributing a trusted app to view email attachments that eliminates the need for third-party apps.
 Device data can be protected from hidden viruses or malware in emails by restricting the use of HTML.
 Using this MDM tool, an IT admin can even ensure that only compliant, trusted devices are allowed access to corporate resources like the Exchange server.

 In BYOD environments, treading the line between ensuring corporate data security and invading user privacy can be tricky.
 However, using Mobile Device Manager Plus, IT admins can create a virtual container on BYODs to store corporate data.
 They control only the work container to ensure user privacy.
 The employee will be able to securely access their enterprise emails within this container, preventing the mixing of corporate and personal mailboxes and the unauthorized sharing of enterprise email content.
 If an employee leaves the organization, or if their device is compromised, this container can be exclusively and remotely wiped, allowing the IT admin to rest assured that the device does not have any sensitive corporate data or email attachments remaining on it.